 To encourage reading at home, each time your child reads their name is entered in a weekly draw where a small prize can be won.
-In addition to this, each child who reads 3 or more times a week will receive an extra 10 minutes playtime on a Friday afternoon.
+In addition to this, each child who reads 3 or more times a week will receive a treat on a Friday afternoon.
 This may be 10 minutes of disco dancing, painting or playing games.

-Also, if your child reads any other books at home please record these as they will count towards extra playtime!
+Also, if your child reads any other books at home please record these as they will count towards Friday treat!

 Spellings – Spellings will be sent home on a Friday and they will be checked on the following Friday in a spelling test.
 Spellings will be practised daily in school.